 Maintenance responsibilities for NMCWD capital improvement projects are typically defined for each project in the cooperative agreement between the NMCWD and the local municipality.
-Generally, While as a baseline matter NMCWD is responsible for maintenance of facilities and improvements it constructs, often cities are assume responsibilityle for routine maintenance for these projects in the cooperative agreement forged between NMCWD and the city for a project, given cities often have resources necessary for such maintenance (e.g., heavy equipment, trucks, crews) and own the property on which improvements are constructed.
+While as a baseline matter NMCWD is responsible for maintenance of facilities and improvements it constructs, often cities assume responsibility for routine maintenance in the cooperative agreement forged between NMCWD and the city for a project, given cities often have resources necessary for such maintenance (e.g., heavy equipment, trucks, crews) and own the property on which improvements are constructed.
 A cooperative agreement for a project will customarily outline a cost-sharing structure - especially for major maintenance and repairs.
-The NMCWD will work with local cities to resolve issues related to NMCWD project maintenance or replacement as they arise.
+NMCWD will work with local cities to resolve issues related to NMCWD project maintenance or replacement as they arise.